The Banffshire Lieutenancy Team is made up of the Lord-Lieutenant, the Vice-Lieutenant, eight Deputy Lieutenants and the Clerk to the Lieutenancy.

 Professor Mowat resides in Cullen, where he is actively involved in the community, including the Three Harbours Association and popular and thriving Cullen Sea School.

-Mr Jim Walker, CBE, DL
+Sir Jim Walker, CBE, DL

 Jim was appointed a Commander of the British Empire (CBE), for services to the Food Industry, in 1998.
 He received a knighthood in The Queen's Jubilee Birthday Honours on 2 June 2022.

 He was appointed as a Deputy Lieutenant in Banffshire in 1998, serving to 2019.